 - Photos of the area where the dog bite occurred

-- Photos of injuries
+- Photos of your injuries

-- Medical bills and medical records
+- Your medical bills and medical records

 - Animal control reports about the dog

 - Witness statements about what they saw and heard